SavvasMohito/ConnectFourAPI/README.md

 # Score 4 (aka Connect Four) API and cmd Game

+## UPDATE 2021
+This project serves code demonstration purposes only.
+The game is no longer playable due to my university's server reset but I may host it myself in the future.

 ## Description
 This game (api) was developed as a project for one of my academical subjects.
 It is available to play only via the cmd by making HTTP Requests to the game's link you'll find below.